Consensys/doc.teku/docs/HowTo/Withdrawal-Keys.md

 ### Update your Ethereum address

 If your withdrawal credentials are set to an Ethereum address, and you wish to update it to a different address, you'll need to create a new validator key.
-You can exit your currentg validator key as a voluntary exit, and use the funds from the full withdrawal of that to create the new validator key.
+You can exit your current validator key as a voluntary exit, and use the funds from the full withdrawal of that to create the new validator key.